25+ Factset Interview Questions and Placement Paper

 I am sharing Factset Interview Questions and my experience about Factset placement.
 Total 4 Rounds: 1st Written, 2nd Tech Interview (with 2-panel members), 3rd Tech interview(with only 1 but senior panel member), 4th The HR Interview.

-It was a pen and paper test having only 3 coding question (Total Points: 25+15+10) but to be solved in 60 minutes (we need to write pseudo code and main focus in this round was only on your logic with the optimized code nothing else).
+It was a pen and paper test having only 3 coding questions (Total Points: 25+15+10) but to be solved in 60 minutes (we need to write pseudo code and the main focus in this round was only on your logic with the optimized code nothing else).

 - You have 2 sorted arrays having a different size.
 Find the median which will get after merging these arrays.
 Complexity should be O(log m + log n) where m and n are the sizes of those arrays.
 (Points 15)

 - There is the (m x n) matrix having elements in each row sorted.
 Need to find the common element in each row of that matrix in complexity O(m x n).
 (Points 25)

 I did the hashing based solution as given in the above link.